les-traducteurs-agiles/les-traducteurs-agiles.github.io/_drafts/2018-03-12-le-developpement-en-double-voies.markdown

 “It doesn’t really have a name” I said.
 “It’s just the way it’s done.”

-"Il n'a pas vraiment de modèle" ai-je dit.
+"Il n'a pas vraiment de nom" ai-je dit.
 "C'est simplement la manière dont ça marche"

 “What does she call it?”
 Marty asked.

-"Comment est-ce qu'elle l'appelle ?" demanda Marty.
+"Comment l'appelle t'elle ?" demanda Marty.

 We scanned the paper and found this paragraph: